lkoepsel/AVR_C/docs/ATtiny13A.md

 ## **Basic Circuit Requirements**

 The **ATtiny13 is a low-power CMOS 8-bit microcontroller** based on the AVR enhanced RISC architecture.
-To make it functional:

 ### **Power Supply Components**
 - **VCC**: Connect to pin 8 (supply voltage: 2.7V to 5.5V)